 The Piccadilly Theatre is also known for the ITV variety show Live From the Piccadilly which began in 1986, playing on Sunday evenings and hosted by Jimmy Tarbuck.
-Jimmy Tarbuck is not the only notable performer to have graced the stage here, with Ian McKellen, Judi Dench, Barbara Dickson, Lynn Redgrave, Julia McKenzie and Dame Edna all appearing in productions over the years.
+Ian McKellen, Judi Dench, Barbara Dickson, Lynn Redgrave, Julia McKenzie and Dame Edna all appearing in productions over the years.

 The auditorium has three levels - Stalls, Royal Circle and Grand Circle.

-The Stalls offers very good views of the stage, with a noticable rake in the seating.
-The overhang of the Royal Circle affects the view from Row R onwards.
+The Stalls offers very good views of the stage, with a noticeable rake in the seating.

 The overhang of the Royal Circle affects the view from Row F onwards, but the seating at this level is very well raked which allows for excellent views.

 The Grand Circle is well-raked, allowing good views of the stage, but the legroom is rather slim at this level.

 Moulin Rouge!
 The Musical is at the Piccadilly Theatre in London.
 The Piccadilly Theatre is located on Denman Street.
 It's close to West End theatres including the Criterion Theatre.

 Bus numbers: (Shaftesbury Avenue) 14, 19, 38; (Regent Street) 3, 6, 12, 13, 15, 23, 88, 94, 139, 159, 453

 Night bus numbers: (Shaftesbury Avenue) 14, N19, N38; (Regent Street) 6, 12, 23, 88, 94, 139, 159, 453, N3, N13, N15, N18, N109, N136